OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

         default:

-        <p class=jekyll-theme-minimal scene-class-attr-comment">filename that points to a texture .exr or .tx file (must be mip-mapped and tiled with maketx).</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">filename that points to a texture .exr or .tx file (must be mip-mapped and tiled with maketx).</p>

     <h3>glitter_texture_B</h3>